 - Integrate experienced practitioners into the mission of legal education.

-- Sequence the curriculum so that each phase of the curriculum builds on the previous phase and prepares for the next phase.
+- Sequence the curriculum so each phase of the curriculum builds on the previous phase and prepares for the next phase.

 - Utilize innovative teaching and learning techniques.